solidify/jira-azuredevops-migrator/docs/migration-item.md

 ## Structure

-This migration file describes an issue in a format which is compliant with the Azure DevOps Rest API, including attributes and historical revisions.
+The migration file describes an issue in a format which is compliant with the Azure DevOps Rest API, including attributes and historical revisions.
 Here's a breakdown of its structure.

 ### Root Level
 - **Type**: A string indicating the type of work item.